-Notification under FERPA of Student Rights Concerning Education Records and Directory Information whom the request should be addressed.
+Notification under FERPA of Student Rights Concerning Education Records and Directory Information

 The Family Educational Rights and Privacy Act (FERPA) afford students certain rights with respect to their education records.
 See Section "6" below on your right to prevent the disclosure of directory information.
 The FERPA rights of students are: